chriswendt/ietf/draft-ietf-stir-passport.md

 	rq3pjT1hoRwakEGjHCnWSwUnshd0-zJ6F1VOgFWSjHBr8Qjpjlk-cpFYpFYsojN
 	CpTzO3QfPOlckGaS6hEck7w

 The final PASSporT token is produced by concatenating the values in the order Header.Payload.Signature with period ('.') characters.
-For the above example values this would produce the following (with line brakes between period used for readability purposes only):
+For the above example values this would produce the following (with line breaks between period used for readability purposes only):

 	eyJhbGciOiJFUzI1NiIsInR5cCI6InBhc3Nwb3J0IiwieDV1IjoiaHR0cHM6Ly9j
 	ZXJ0LmV4YW1wbGUub3JnL3Bhc3Nwb3J0LmNlciJ9